Visininjr/cs131_notes_dev/_chapters/videos/tracking.md

 Given a video sequence, we want to find all the features and track them across the video.
 Using Harris corner detection, we can obtain the current location of each feature in a given frame, and then find their new locations in the next frame.

-For each feature at location $x = \begin{bmatrix} x & y \end{bmatrix}^T$, we want to create an initial template $T(x)$ for that feature, which is typically an image patch around $x$.

-For a location $x$ to reach its new location $W(x; p)$, we will assume that $x$ undergoes a transformation (translation, affine, etc.) parameterized by $p$.
+For each feature at location $x = \begin{bmatrix} p_x & p_y \end{bmatrix}^T$, we want to create an initial template $T(x)$ for that feature, which is typically an image patch around $x$.
+In addition, for a location $x$, we will assume that $x$ undergoes a transformation (translation, affine, etc.) parameterized by $p$ to reach its new location $W(x; p)$.

-This iterative approach is different from the simple KLT tracker in the way that it links frames.
-Instead of using optical flow to link motion vectors and track motion, we directly solve for the relevant transformations using feature data and linear approximations.
-This allows us to deal with more complex transformations and link objects more robustly.
+Compared to the simple KLT tracker, this iterative technique employs a different way of connecting sequential frames.
+Instead of harnessing optical flow to compute and track motions, we directly estimate the transformations based on input feature vectors and linear approximations.
+This practice enables us to handle more complex motions and make our feature tracking more robust.

 ### KLT Objective

 Given this problem setting, the objective of the iterative KLT tracker is to find the parameter of transformation $p$ that minimizes the difference between the original template $T(x)$ and the image patch around the new location of $x$ in the next frame (after the transformation).
-This is represented by the following equation, which is what we want to solve:
+This idea is represented by the following KLT objective, which is what we want to minimize:

-  $$ \sum_x [I(W(x; p)) - T(x)]^2 $$
+  $$L = \sum_x [I(W(x; p)) - T(x)]^2 $$

 where
 * $W(x; p)$ is the new location of feature $x$.